Collaborating to make traumatic stress

 Building an archive for data on adult and childhood grief after traumatic and nontraumatic loss

 A group of researchers, based in the Netherlands, has started pooling data from several research programs on grief in adults and in children to build an archive of data that can be used for continuing research on symptoms, course, and correlates of disturbed and nondisturbed grief following traumatic and nontraumatic loss.
 This project will examine ways to expand this initiative, to enlarge the dataset and to develop options for re-use of these data.

 5. TOOLKIT FOR FAIR TRAUMATIC STRESS DATA

 Creating a toolkit of resources that can help traumatic stress researchers create datasets that are more FAIR

 An international group of researchers will examine the lifecycle of a study, considering the different stages at which FAIR principles can be applied.
-This project will search for and collate existing resources, and potentially create new resources if needed, in order to provide a FAIR data toolkit for traumatic stress researchers.
+This project will bring together existing resources, and create new resources if needed, in order to provide an accessible FAIR data toolkit for traumatic stress researchers.